joelouthan/Theologicus/src/genesis/genesis01-26-31.md

 >So why were you not afraid to speak against my servant Moses?”
 The LORD’s anger burned against them, and he left.
 >
 >As the cloud moved away from the tent, Miriam’s skin suddenly became diseased, resembling snow.
 When Aaron turned toward her, he saw that she was diseased and said to Moses, “My lord, please don’t hold against us this sin we have so foolishly committed.
 Please don’t let her be like a dead baby whose flesh is half eaten away when he comes out of his mother’s womb.”

-**Where do you see God in the text?
-What does the text say about God?**

 ## God